14 never-ending transfer sagas: Damiao to Spurs, Draxler to Arsenal

 We’ve looked at 14 transfers which were supposedly set to go through year after year but never actually happened…yet.

-A favourite of Jose Mourinho – earlier this year the Manchester United boss praised his former Chelsea winger as “top, cream of the crop, he’s amazing”.
+A favourite of Jose Mourinho – back in 2018 the Manchester United boss praised his former Chelsea winger as “top, cream of the crop, he’s amazing”.

 This came just days after Willian said: “He is my friend.
 I had a great time with him.”